-- Small bowl or mug (We stock Matcha Tea Bowls)
+- Small matcha bowl or mug

 - Bamboo matcha whisk called a 'chasen'.
 These come in all different styles with different numbers of prongs.
 Typically the more prongs, the finer the prongs, which will result in an airier, lighter, fluffier, more frothy crema on your matcha tea.
 An 80-100 pronged whisk works fine.

-- Bamboo Matcha bamboo scoop called a 'chasaku'
+- Bamboo Matcha scoop called a 'chasaku'

 - A small matcha tea sifter or strainer

-- Sift the matcha tea using the strainer and matcha scoop (chasaku) into your bowl.
+- Sift the matcha tea using the strainer and matcha scoop (chashaku) into your bowl.
 You should move the scoop over the powder gently back and forth, pushing it through slowly.
 Matcha is very delicate and each step you should approach with a bit of care and mindfulness.

 - Pour your hot water (not boiling remember!) onto the matcha powder.
 Again pour it slowly and gently, otherwise the matcha powder can fly everywhere

 - Whisk the matcha powder and water together steadily in the form of a W or M pattern.
 To produce froth you will need to do this rather quickly, in order to get air through the tea and produce the bubbles.
 Note the matcha powder never truly 'dissolves' into the water, it's more like being suspended in the water.
 If you let your tea sit for too long after whisking you will notice the formation of matcha powder at the bottom of the cup.